Vacuum fluctuations and the renormalized stress-energy tensor on a cone with arbitrary boundary conditions: Introduction

 In Ref.~\cite{Barroso}, one of the present authors considered the alternative boundary conditions proposed in~\cite{Kay} and showed that their effect on the scattering amplitude is purely additive, in the sense that one recovers the result of Deser and Jackiw~\cite{Deser} plus an extra term arising from the boundary condition.
 The same idea will be applied here in the construction of the two-point function below.
-However, unlike in scattering problems, here the localized mode plays a crucial role.
+However, unlike in scattering problems, here the localized mode plays a crucial role. \victor{Also in Ref.~\cite{kay2}, Allen {\it et al.} model long range effects around a cosmic string with a finite core through an appropriate boundary condition.}

 In Ref.~\cite{Tales1}, a relativistically consistent particle detector was presented.
 It was obtained from a Lagrangian

 where $\bar{\mathcal{L}}$ includes the interaction of $\phi_{\mathrm{D}}$ with an additional classical field $\phi_{\mathrm{C}}$, as well as the interaction of $\phi_{\mathrm{C}}$ with a perfect fluid.
 In this setup, the field $\phi_{\mathrm{C}}$ is necessary to localize (through an interaction potential) one mode of the detector field $\phi_{\mathrm{D}}$, so that it is given by